jspsych/jsPsych/docs/markdown_docs/tutorials/hello-world.md

 ## Step 1: Download the jsPsych library

 Start by downloading the jsPsych library.
 The most recent version can always be found on the [GitHub releases page](https://github.com/jodeleeuw/jsPsych/releases).
-Download either the ZIP or TAR archive of the latest release.

 ![releasespage](/img/githubreleases.jpg)

 ## Step 2: Create a folder to store your experiment files

 Create a folder on your computer to put the experiment files in.
-Once you've created the folder, open the downloaded archive from step 1, and move the extracted folder (called `jsPsych-4.0.1` if using v4.0.1 of jsPsych) into the experiment folder.
+Once you've created the folder, open the downloaded archive from step 1, and move the extracted folder (called `jspsych-4.2` if using v4.2 of jsPsych) into the experiment folder.
 Here's what it looks like on a mac:

 ![folder setup](/img/folder-setup.png)